ajkroeg/PracticeMakesPerfect/README.md

 `storeBonus` - Dictionary <string, float> - Adjustments to store selling prices.
 Stacks with difficulty setting (e.g. sell price = 15% of item value), so values should be positive to increase selling prices.
 Changes to sell price are reflected in the shop screen.

+`cashMult` - float, Multiplier added to contract payout if `applyToFaction` contains the contract target.
+Using above settings, if base contract payout vs Locals was ¢10,000, final contract payout would be ¢12,000 (1 + 0.2 from `cashMult`).

+`killBounty` - int, per-kill c-bill bounty awarded at contract resolution if `applyToFaction` contains the contract target.

+In all cases, simgame effects of multiple specializations (e.g. from multiple pilots with the same specialization) <b>do stack</b>.

 ### MissionSpec

 MissionSpecs, or Mission Specializations are unique bonuses awarded to pilots that only apply during their respective mission types.

 example json structure for MissionSpecs is as follows:

 ```

 {
-	"MissionSpecID": "DamageResistance",
+	"MissionSpecID": "DamageIncrease",
-	"MissionSpecName": "Damage Resistance",
+	"MissionSpecName": "Damage Increased",
 	"missionsRequired": 10,
 	"contractTypeID": "UNIVERSAL",
-	"description": "This pilot loves the simplicity of a good brawl, and takes less damage during {contract} contracts.",
+	"description": "This pilot loves the simplicity of a good brawl, and deals more damage to Mechs and Vehicles during {contract} contracts.",
+	"AdvTargetInfoUnits": [	"Mech", "Vehicle"],
 	"effectDataJO": []
 }

 ```

 `MissionSpecID` - string, ID for this MissionSpec